Wayne42/ANALYTICS-GERMANIZED-BUGFIX-STRATO-SERVER-/README.md

 # ANALYTICS-GERMANIZED-BUGFIX-STRATO-SERVER-
-simple bugfix for some random bugs (no safe of settings possible, because field is invalid)
+simple bugfix for some random bugs (saving of settings is impossible, because some field is invalid)

 see:
 https://wordpress.org/support/topic/not-working-3579/